 Spotting the difference between handmade and machine-made rugs can be tricky but rewarding.

-• Back of the Rug: Turn the rug over.
+- Back of the Rug: Turn the rug over.
 Handmade rugs usually have irregular knots and slight imperfections, which are signs of human craftsmanship.

-• Fringe: In handmade rugs, the fringe is an extension of the warp threads and integral to the rug's structure.
+- Fringe: In handmade rugs, the fringe is an extension of the warp threads and integral to the rug's structure.
 Machine-made rugs often have a fringe sewn on after completion.

 AI Techniques can help for Identifying Rug Origins

-Feature Extraction with Our AI Tool
+Feature Extraction with AI

-• Image Recognition: The deep learning models developed by Rugswise are trained on extensive datasets of rug images.
+- Image Recognition: The deep learning models developed by Rugswise are trained on extensive datasets of rug images.
 This training enables our tool to classify rug types and origins with remarkable precision, providing you with a detailed understanding of your rug’s background.

-Knot Analysis with Our AI Tool
+Futuristic Knot Analysis with AI

-• High-Resolution Imaging: By capturing detailed images of the knots in your rug, AI can analyze the weaving techniques used.
+- High-Resolution Imaging: By capturing detailed images of the knots in your rug, AI can analyze the weaving techniques used.
 This high-resolution imaging is crucial for identifying the subtle differences between handmade and machine-made rugs.

-Practical Applications of Our AI-Powered Rug Identification Tool
+Practical Applications of AI-Powered Rug Identification Tool